kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

 - There is also an on-line version of the same formatter at https://sqlformat.org

-## Misc (to reorg)

-- TODO(\*): Start moving these functions in the right place once we have more a better document structure

 # Conventions (Addendum)

 ## Be patient

 - For some reason talking about conventions makes people defensive and uncomfortable, sometimes.
 - Conventions are not a matter of being right or wrong, but to consider pros and cons of different approaches, and make the decision only once instead of discussing the same problem every time.
 In this way we can focus on achieving the Ultimate Goal.
 - If you are unsure or indifferent to a choice, be flexible and let other persons that seem to be less flexible decide.

 ## Goal